Go First to restart Srinagar-Sharjah flights in next few days | Business

 - India

-Since then till March 26, 2022, Go First was operating these flights under a coronavirus-induced air bubble arrangement between India and the UAE.
-The measure was removed when India resumed international passenger flights on March 27 this year.
-On Friday, Go First Spokesperson told PTI that the airline has got the bilateral rights to operate five flights per week on Srinagar-Sharjah-Srinagar route. ''We will restart flights on this route in the next few days.
-However, the frequency is yet to be decided,” the spokesperson said.
+The measure was removed when India resumed scheduled international passenger flights on March 27.

+On Friday, a Go First spokesperson told PTI that the airline has got the bilateral rights to operate five flights per week on the Srinagar-Sharjah-Srinagar route.

+''We will restart flights on this route in the next few days.
+However, the frequency is yet to be decided,'' the spokesperson said.

 The bilateral agreement decides how many total flights (or seats) per week can be allowed to fly from one nation to another.